 The Fulham Boys School is a new Church of England Secondary School for boys, opening in September 2014 with its first intake of 120 Year 7 pupils.
 It will build year on year to reach its full capacity of 800 boys in 2020.
 For the first two years, FBS’s home will be on the Gibbs Green Estate, West Kensington, London W14 9LY.

-It is a Free School, set up by a group of local parents and teachers, with the support of the Diocese of London and the backing of The London Borough of Hammersmith and Fulham.
-It will be funded by the Department for Education.
+The Fulham Boys School is a Free School, funded by the Department for Education.
+It has been set up by a group of local parents and teachers, with the support of the Diocese of London and the backing of The London Borough of Hammersmith and Fulham.

-The Fulham Boys School will provide an outstanding, enterprising education for boys, striving for academic excellence.
+FBS’s vision is to provide an outstanding, enterprising education for boys, striving for academic excellence.
 Through the application of our Christian values, mutual respect, supportive pastoral care and inspirational teaching, we will help every boy to find his unique talent, and to realise it for the benefit of all.

 Our vision is for a truly inclusive, community-based school.
 We are a Church of England school, actively encouraging support from applicants of other faiths and of no faith.
-Please click here for our admissions policy.

 A limited number of places remain available for admission to Year 7 in September.
 If you would like to apply, please contact your local authority admissions team.
 If you have any queries about FBS or would like to meet the Headmaster, Alun Ebenezer, please contact the school office.
 For some of the questions raised by parents and boys at our recent briefing evening please click here.
 For our admissions policy please click here.